ParthenosWP4/SSK/doc/1_ssktei.rst

 ==============================

-The underlying data model of the SSK itself respects a standard, the Text Encoding Initiative, and is publicly available.
+The underlying data model of the SSK itself respects a standard, the Text Encoding Initiative.
 Each scenario and each step is encoded in TEI documents that are linked together with referencing mechanisms.
 This choice was made in order to ensure that the scenarios and the steps can be easily extended, reused and customized.